virtualsquare/virtualsquare.github.io/distros/debian.md

 The file [`debian_xxxxx.tgz`](https://raw.githubusercontent.com/virtualsquare/virtualsquare.github.io/master/archive/debian/debian_xxxxx.tgz)
 (click on it to download) contains an example of debian dir contents to be customized for the actual repository.

-The timestamp in the `changelog` file can be updated by edding a fake entry using `dch` and the editing the `changelog` file.
+The timestamp in the `changelog` file can be updated by adding a fake entry using `dch` and the editing the `changelog` file.
 (or create a new `changelog` by `dch --create`).

 ```bash